 Grand Canyon

-After Madaba we drove to the Grand Canyon of Jordan.
-This gigantic gorge is definitely worth a visit.
-From several places along the route you can stop well at small (coffee) places.
-There you can put the car aside, get out and enjoy the spectacular view.
-Of course you can also enjoy a cup of typical Jordanian tea here.
-From the highest viewpoint you can also see the entire route that you are going to follow.
-You can also see the Wadi Mujib dam.
+This giant canyon is definitely worth a visit.
+From several spots along the route, you can easily stop at small (coffee) shops.
+There, you can park the car, get out, and enjoy the spectacular view.
+Of course, you can also enjoy a cup of typical Jordanian tea there.
+From the highest viewpoint, you can already see the entire route you’re going to follow.
+You can also see the Wadi Mujib dam from there.

 Wadi Mujib Dam

 When you start the descent from the viewpoint of the Grand Canyon, you can already see the Wadi Mujib dam and the reservoir behind it.
 After you are completely down again, you even drive over this large dam.
 After driving over the dam, you will climb up into the mountains once again, taking in stunning views of the dam and parts of the Grand Canyon along the way.
+When we were there, however, it had been extremely dry for a long time, so that almost no water flows through the dam and the reservoir was very small.

 Al-Karak Castle